capita/tracker-hook-forwarder/README.md

     forward 'some_project', 'http://redmine.url.com/pivotal_activity.xml'
     forward 'some_project', 'https://api.hipchat.com/v1/webhooks/pivotaltracker/?auth_token=API_TOKEN&room_id=ROOM_ID'

+## Testing

+[Postbin](http://www.postbin.org/) is a handy way to check whether requests are forwarded correctly.
+Go to http://www.postbin.org/ and create a bin, then configure it for one of your projects using `forward 'project', 'http://www.postbin.org/TOKEN'`.
+Going to your postbin url should give you a list of all activity hooks tracker has sent to you.

 ## Running on Heroku

 Arguably the easiest way to get the proxy up and running is to spin up a Heroku app.